ohunilu/electronicexchange.ng/README.md

 ## Project Overview

 This website is being meticulously crafted from scratch using HTML, CSS, Bootstrap, and JavaScript.
-The goal is to create a fully functional site that not only showcases the business services but also incorporates an AI chatbot to engage visitors and provide information about service offerings.
+The goal is to create a fully functional site that not only showcases the business services but will also incorporate an AI chatbot to engage visitors and provide information about service offerings.

 ## The Journey Begins